Historic Jamestowne: Everything You Need to Plan a Family Trip

 On the day of our visit, we participated in an excellent hour-long archeology tour led by one of the resident archeologists.
 She gave us a brief history of the area but focused on the archeological finds of the site, previous and current.
 We discussed the church, burials, Jane’s cellar, and the fort.

-It is an archeological site so expect lots of talk of skeletons and burials.
-Cannibalism is discussed in tours of Jane’s Cellar.
-Jane is the name given to the girl whose bones were found in the cellar.
+Historic Jamestowne is an archeological site, so expect lots of talk of skeletons and burials which have been unearthed.
+The famous Jamestown cannibalism is discussed in tours of Jane’s Cellar, and Jane is the name given to the girl whose bones were found in the cellar.
 The skull was found to have tooth marks from the starving time desperation of the Jamestown population.
-The actual artifacts are in the archeology museum as well as two articulated skeletons.
+Additionally, the actual artifacts are in the archeology museum as well as two articulated skeletons.

 Jamestown Rediscovery: Historic Jamestown, Dig Deeper – Amazing videos by the resident archeologists talking about their work and current discoveries

-This section of the website has downloadable activities that would make the visit more memorable if you had already done some at home.
+This educational section of the Historic Jamestowne website has downloadable activities that would make the visit more memorable if you had already done some at home.
+They even have a section for teachers and people just learning at home.

-Apart from the obvious books about Jamestown, take this opportunity to learn about archeology.
-However, I’m still working on finding some great books about archeology and not digging up dinosaurs!
+Check out the list of Jamestown books on my Jamestown Settlement post, but also take this opportunity to learn about archeology.
+However, I’m still working on finding some great books about archeology that aren’t just about digging up dinosaurs!
 Let me know if you find some.

 • What is the significance of the James River?
 Trace it on the map.